yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 What do you think?
 We've even been able to use our very own `fetchPackage` implementation!
 From now on, whatever package people send us, we'll be able to know what other packages it depends on.
 We'll now have to expand this ability a bit further: instead of resolving the first level of dependencies only, we'll want to resolve *everything*.
 And that's what the next chapter is about!

-## Chapter 4 - The dreaded Dependency Tree
+## Chapter 4 - Super Dependency World

 Time we go full recursion.
 See, the idea is that before being able to install your packages into your `node_modules` folder, we'll first have to “install” them in memory.
 Why, you say?
 Well, proceeding this way will allow us to manipulate the tree before actually persisting it on the filesystem.
 Whether it's deduplication or hoisting, everything will have to be applied on this tree rather than on the actual disk (which would be really slow otherwise).
 But we'll cover that in another chapter!
 Right now, let's focus on extracting a complete dependency tree from a single root dependency.
 Since we've already written all the needed pieces (first the function to convert a volatile reference to a pinned reference, then the function to obtain a package dependencies), it will be quick.
 Let's get down to it: